Discovering gaps and opportunities in mental health therapy processes

 Solution

-Resolving communication issues that slow progress and lead to frustration with Check-in history
+Resolving communication issues that slow progress and lead to frustration

 My proposed solution aimed to begin tackling several issues.